 Before You Travel

-Research your destination and learn more about our resources for sexual assault and gender-based violence.
+Research your destination and learn more about our resources for sexual assault and gender-based violence and LGBTQ resources.
 If you'd like to learn more about University policies and resources for individuals who experience sexual assault, contact your School's or unit's Title IX coordinator.
 OSAPR is also a good option to confidentially discuss available resources.